mtrevisan/Boxon/README.md

 Reads a checksum.

 Compute the message checksum and compare it to the read variable once a message has been completely read.
+The amount of bytes read depends on the output size of the checksum algorithm.

 #### annotation type